Pajasas/Mobile-Robotics/README.md

 ## House points detection

-I've used standard conversion to from BGR to gray-scale and applied CLAHE (Contrast Limited Adaptive Histogram Equalization) to equalize contrast.
+I've used standard conversion from BGR to gray-scale and applied CLAHE (Contrast Limited Adaptive Histogram Equalization) to equalize contrast.
 Opencv tutorial describing this technique can be found ![here](docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html).

 !["Gray-scaled image"](clahe.png?raw=true "Gray-scaled image")

-Next step is to find key points of a house.
+Next step is to find key points of the house.
 My algorithm is looking for 6 key points marked in the following image.

 ![House key points](house_points.png?raw=true "House key points")

 Here I've used corner detection cv2.cornerHarris to detect corners in the gray-scale image.
-From the structure of the house there should be about 3-5 corners next to each other for each point.
+From the structure of the house there should be about 3-5 corners next to each other for each key point.
 We can therefore discard both too small and too large groups of nearby corners.
-This steps creates a set of candidates for house key points.
+I've tried two ways of accomplishing this:

+One way would be to group corners by distance between each other.
+However this was too slow to be ran on a live feed when implemented in Python.

+Next way is to use a temporary B/W image and draw small white circles for each corner.
+Then OpenCV2 function cv2.connectedComponentsWithStats can be used to locate continuous regions in this image and their properties like size and centrepoint.
+Benefit here is that the heavy calculation is done inside the library and not in interpreted Python.

+The candidates for key points are the centrepoints of connected components with appropriate size.
+Exact size boundaries and white circles radius depend on the image resolution and "house" proportions (line width, conrner size).

+In the following picture are circles around each detected corner with same color per each connected component.
+Red circle marks components that are key point candidates.
+The values used in the following image were:
+- circle radius - 2px
+- minimum width/height - 4*radius
+- maximum width/height - 11*radius

 ![corners](corners.png?raw=true "Corners, key points are marked in red circle")